-Tzvia Feiertag is a senior Associate in the Labor & Employment Law Department, resident in the New Jersey office.
+Tzvia Feiertag is a senior associate in the Labor & Employment Law Department.
 She practices exclusively in the areas of ERISA and employee benefits-related tax law.

 Tzvia advises a diverse group of clients, including Fortune 500 companies, financial service companies, media and publishing companies, private companies and not-for-profit organizations on all aspects of pension and welfare benefit plans.
 She counsels clients on the design, implementation and operation of 401(k), defined contribution, defined benefit, and self-insured and fully-insured medical, life and disability plans, as well as cafeteria plans, health savings account plans, flexible spending account programs and severance plans.